 Pay attention to the Engine options and the axle configurations as they are a little different from the newer models.

 The data for years 2007-2011 was a little bit different, as the graph below illustrates and engine configurations were not part of the listed capacity formula.
-There were two different classes of Edge’s and that was a light-duty and medium-duty model.
+There were two different classes listed in the tables and was labeled as a light-duty and medium-duty model.

-The towing capacity ranged from 2,000lbs.-3,500 lbs. for Ford Edge SUVs that were made from 2007-2011.
+The towing capacity ranged from 2,000-3,500 lbs. for Edge's that were made from 2007-2011.
 Some models did need a tow package to be installed to reach the higher capacities and some models that had 22″ wheels showed a decrease in max. capacity.

 What Engine Do I Have?

-On all of the charts for the Ford Edge's, you will have to know what type of engine you have in order to get the correct specs for your model.
+On all of the charts I found and posted, you will have to know what type of engine you have in order to get the correct specs for your model.
 This is pretty easy to do if you are unfamiliar with your SUV, or just cars in general.
 Here's the easiest way I can think of getting that crucial information...